2000 Summer Olympics opening ceremony: The Flame

 For the first time in recent Olympic history, the opening ceremony concluded with the lighting of the Olympic cauldron.
-Tina Arena, the Sydney Children's Choir and the Melbourne Symphony Orchestra performed The Flame, while showing archive footage of some highlights of the torch relay on the large screens, then cutting to live footage outside the stadium of Australian Olympic Gold Medalist Herb Elliott with the torch.
+Tina Arena, the Sydney Children's Choir and the Melbourne Symphony Orchestra performed The Flame, while showing footage of some highlights of the torch relay on the large screens, then cutting to live footage outside the stadium of Australian Olympic Gold Medalist Herb Elliott with the torch.

-Then, celebrating 100 years of women's participation in the Olympics, former Australian women Olympic champions and medalists: Betty Cuthbert and Raelene Boyle, Dawn Fraser, Shirley Strickland de la Hunty, Shane Gould and Debbie Flintoff-King brought the torch through the stadium, before handing it over to Cathy Freeman.
+Then, celebrating 100 years of women's participation in the Olympics, all of the last torch bearers were women and Olympic Medalists: Betty Cuthbert and Raelene Boyle, Dawn Fraser, Shirley Strickland de la Hunty, Shane Gould and Debbie Flintoff-King was the last torchbearer inside the stadium track, before handing it over to Cathy Freeman.
 Freeman then climbed a long set of stairs towards a circular pool of water.
 She walked into the middle of the water and ignited the cauldron around her feet in a ring of fire.
 The cauldron then rose out from the water, above Freeman's head, and then was transported up a long waterfall, where it finally rested on a tall silver pedestal above the stadium as the ceremony concluded with a fireworks display.

 The planned climax to the ceremony was delayed by a technical glitch of a malfunctioned limit switch, which also severed the communications cable to override the program.
 This meant that the Olympic flame was suspended in mid-air for about four minutes, rather than immediately rising up the waterfall to the top of the stadium.
 In interviews after the ceremony, the organizers stated that when the cause of the problem was discovered, engineers overrode the program and the cauldron continued its course.
 20 years later, some engineers stated it was fixed through a backup radio signal to the cauldron.
 Moreover, the gas bottles for the cauldron were close to empty before it was attached to a main gas line, and the backup flames were missing.